RengarajanM1990/ReadyAPi-to-karate-script-converter/README.md

 ```

-The output will be a fetaure files & some environment files in configs folder that you can import into automation-starter.
+The output will be a fetaure files & some environment files in configs folder.